Step back in time at Canada’s largest living history museum!

 You can immerse all five of your senses in the Park’s four main areas:

 - Heritage Town Square: Located before the Park gates, enjoying this bustling square does not require Park admission.
-The square boasts four unique shops, an antique portrait studio, one café, a restaurant and a 2-acre nature park that can be enjoyed by all.
+The square boasts five unique shops, one café, a restaurant and a 2-acre nature park that can be enjoyed by all.
 You can also step inside to Gasoline Alley Museum, home to one of the world’s largest public collections of antique trucks, cars and petroliana from the 1930s, '40s and '50s.

 - 1900s Living Historical Village: Open May to October, this bustling village is home to many of our exhibits including an antique midway, authentic steam train, working printing press and blacksmith shop, ice cream parlour, bakery and costumed interpreters.